DavidDiazGuerra/gpuRIR/gpuRIR/extensions/README.md

-# Generate IR with filters

-`generate_IR_with_filters.py` is a script to generate room impulse response (RIRs) files.
-IR files are saved as a .wav file, ready to be used to convolve audio files.
-Also provided are filters and features which add further functionalities to RIR generation.
-Goal of those features are achieving the most realistic reverb quality possible, add sonic flexibility, yet striking a balance with performance to increase gpuRIR's attractiveness to machine learning applications such as de-reverberation.

-# Features
+# gpuRIR extensions
+Expands the functionality of gpuRIR by multiple optional extensions, listed as follows:
+* Frequency dependent absorption coefficients (virtual room materials)
+* Air absorption (via Bandpassing or STFT)
+* Source and receiver characteristics (virtual mic / speaker models
+* Binaural receiver (two receivers in room)
+* Head-related transfer function (simulated human hearing)
+* Room parameter class for gpuRIR (consolidating and automatically calculating parameters)
+* Easy impulse response (IR) file generation with stereo support

 ## Frequency dependent absorption coefficients
 Models the impact different wall materials have on the reflective properties of a room.
 Depending on the material, different frequency bands are absorbed more or less.
-More materials can be defined manually in `wall-materials/materials.py`.
+More materials can be defined manually in `wall_absorption/materials.py`.

 Frequency bands are allocated dynamically in a logarithmic manner, and band distribution is parameterized depending to the user's need for performance or quality.